 Our pass/fail curriculum contributes to a collaborative and tight-knit student body.
 Our students call themselves the "Pritzker family" and come in every variety, bringing diverse intellectual and social contributions.
 Together, they form the Pritzker community, which is filled with leaders who willingly share their gifts with one another.
 We also strive to create an open, inquisitive, and welcoming learning environment.
 We look for students, faculty, and staff who exemplify these qualities and who will add value to and benefit from our community.

 Our strong commitment to diversity is evident in the wide variety of backgrounds, life experiences, and cultures of our students.
 We believe that the more perspectives we can share, the richer the learning environment.
-Our Office of Multicultural Affairs is committed to supporting our students in their scholarly pursuits and professional growth, and we also have a number of student organizations that promote an open, inclusive learning environment, such as the Student National Medical Association, OUTPatient, the Latino Medical Student Association, and others.
+Around 30% of entering students in a typical class at Pritzker will be from backgrounds underrepresented in medicine.
+Our Office of Health Equity, Diversity, and Inclusion is committed to supporting our students in their scholarly pursuits and professional growth, and we also have a number of student organizations that promote an open, inclusive learning environment, such as the Student National Medical Association, OUTPatient, the Latino Medical Student Association, and others.